 The emergence of low-cost sensing technologies is changing the way we think about and understand our personal air-pollutant exposures, and this has led to an explosion in new low-cost sensors and research studies involving these sensors.
 However, data quality remains a significant challenge.
 Our overarching research vision is to develop a well-validated, flexible, modular environmental sensing platform that assists communities in addressing their environmental challenges.
 We have been collaborating with several researchers who are helping us meet this challenge including Dr. Pierre Gaillardon, Dr. Ross Whitaker, and Dr. Gregory Madden.

-We are also excited about a new NSF Smart and Connected Communities grant that leverages dynamic air quality feedback to study personal choices related to vehicle idling.
+We are also excited about a NSF Smart and Connected Communities grant that leverages dynamic air quality feedback to study personal choices related to vehicle idling.
 Learn more about the project here.